mrkamel/heartbeat/README.md

 This is an early alpha.
 Simply don't use it yet!

+## Limitations

+Heartbeat uses plain-old ping's.
+Thus, it can only detect full crashes of your servers, where the server does no longer reply to a ping.
+However, other monitoring options will probably be added in the future.

 ## Heartbeat's Behaviour

 A few words about Heartbeat's behaviour.
 Every 30 seconds, Heartbeat sends a